top of page

 Option #2 (This is how we do it!)...

-Place the Hedgehog on the top of an inverted cage-top.
+Place the Hedgehog on the top of an inverted cage top.
 Being that cages-tops are made of wire they will be awkward for your pet to balance on.
-The Hedgehog, trying to keep steady will likely drop one of its’ legs through the wire which you can then grab and hold gently enough so that the Hedgehog can not roll into a ball and tuck its’ leg in.
+The Hedgehog, trying to keep steady will drop one of its’ legs through the wire which you can then grab and hold gently enough so that the Hedgehog can not roll into a ball and tuck its’ leg in.

 Gently hold your Hedgehogs’ leg firmly with one hand while wiping the foot with an alcohol or antibacterial wipe with the other hand.